MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/dpm/back-up-exchange.md

     Any synchronization job for the selected recovery item is canceled while the recovery is in progress.

-8. After the recovery process has finished, the required mailbox is not quite fully restored.
+8. After the recovery process has finished, the required mailbox isn't fully restored.
 The mailbox database to which the mailbox belongs is only restored to the Recovery mailbox database.
 Restore the mailbox by running this cmdlet:

     ```
     New-MailboxRestoreRequest -SourceDatabase 'RDB-CONTROL' -SourceStoreMailbox 'mailbox name' -TargetMailbox <name>@contoso.com -TargetRootFolder Recovery -SkipMerging StorageProviderForSource